Names on the Current Account

 This one is slightly tricky as we have already seen some cases of fraud where users have manipulated people into sending them money.
 If this fraud increases we may have to consider adding something onto the page that indicates that the name is a preferred name and may be different to the legal name.
 I would welcome feedback on this.

-Pretty much any assumption you make about people’s names will be incorrect.
+Pretty much any will be incorrect.
 I’ve put a lot of effort into making our name model as flexible as possible with as few assumptions/restrictions as possible.
 This is especially challenging when we have to integrate with many third parties all of which have lots of silly requirements and restrictions.

 The transliteration function always returns a string in the desired character set.
 The transliteration may be clean or dirty.
 A clean transliteration is defined as one that doesn’t require dropping characters.
 For example Friðrik Jónsson → Fridrik Jonsson would be a clean transliteration where as Daniel 😀 → Daniel would be dirty.

 I ran the transliteration function on the 100,000 most recent names that have been submitted as part of signup.
 Of these it couldn’t cleanly transliterate the following:

 - 1 person that entered their date of birth as their name